Berkman ﹥ block: Writing

 Bill Hader mentioned that most of the final scenes, from the shooting at the monastery to the final scene, were conceived while he was stuck in traffic while promoting a For Your Consideration event for the first season.

 As the writers planned the season, they had the idea of Barry killing people at the monastery but struggled with a motive.
-Hader didn't want Barry to go to the monastery for no reason as he would now be a "mindless killer."
+Hader did not want Barry to go to the monastery for no reason as he would now be a "mindless killer."
 Once they decided to put Fuches in the monastery, the writers settled on Barry's motive: "He's there to kill Fuches, everyone else is just in his way."

-Barry's reaction after killing Mayrbek was done to achieve a sense of discomfort, with Hader explaining "Even though we put in those drums and had the rain over it and all that stuff to give it an atmosphere, it's sad.
+Barry's reaction after killing Mayrbek was done to achieve a sense of discomfort, with Hader explaining, "Even though we put in those drums and had the rain over it and all that stuff to give it an atmosphere, it's sad.
 It's a guy disgusted with himself."

-Gene discovering Barry's actions wasn't planned in advance, and only came to fruition when the writers worked on the previous episode.
-They planned to have Fuches not shoot Gene but felt that just leaving wouldn't work, so they added the revelation.
-Hader admitted at the time that the writers hadn't yet planned out the repercussions of the revelation, as they wanted to test their ability to write themselves in a corner.
+Gene discovering Barry's actions was not planned in advance, and only came to fruition when the writers worked on the previous episode.
+They planned to have Fuches not shoot Gene but felt that just leaving would not work, so they added the revelation.
+Hader admitted at the time that the writers had not yet planned out the repercussions of the revelation, as they wanted to test their ability to write themselves in a corner.
 Coincidentally, the scene was shot on Stage 19 at the Paramount Studios lot, where Winkler's series, Happy Days, filmed.